vtqveant/lstm-from-scratch-java/README.md

   * Automatic differentiation, a technique of efficient evaluation of partial derivatives at a given point.
 This is the core component of all modern deep learning frameworks such as Tensorflow and PyTorch.
-  * Computational graph, an approach of structuring complex computation in such a way that allows to implement both evaluation of mathematical expressions during a forward pass through the graph and collection of gradients during a backward pass.
-By adding a simple session-based mechanism we can adjust parameters and thus turn the computational graph into a full-fledged gradient descent optimization engine.
+  * Computation graph, an approach of structuring complex computation in such a way that allows to implement both evaluation of mathematical expressions during a forward pass through the graph and collection of gradients during a backward pass.
+By adding a simple session-based mechanism we can adjust parameters and thus turn the computation graph into a full-fledged gradient descent optimization engine.
   * A Long-Short Term Memory cell, a seq2seq RNN architecture and an attention mechanism.

 Finally, we create a fully working example of an RNN-based encoder-decoder architecture.